CVE-2022-21907

 safe_string_function_replacementunicode_string_length_validation_added

 The attack proceeds in two phases.
-First, the attacker sends a series of HTTP requests designed to shape the kernel pool layout, planting specific pointer values and lengths in the pool region that the tracker structure will later occupy.
-Then, the attacker sends the triggering request with crafted chunked-encoding trailers, causing http.sys to allocate the tracker at the groomed location.
-When the driver follows the stale pointer values as though they were valid, it performs reads and writes at attacker-influenced addresses, yielding a kernel read/write primitive sufficient for code execution.
+First, a series of HTTP requests shapes the kernel pool layout, allocating and freeing pool objects to plant specific pointer values and lengths in the region the tracker structure will later occupy.
+Then, the triggering request with crafted chunked-encoding trailers causes http.sys to allocate the tracker at the groomed location.
+The driver follows the stale pointer values as if they were valid, performing reads and writes at influenced addresses.
+With careful grooming, this yields a kernel read/write primitive sufficient for code execution.

 Patch Analysis

-The patch adds proper zero-initialization of the tracker structure at allocation time, ensuring no stale pool data can persist into the fields used during trailer processing.
-Additionally, the fix introduces validation of string length fields derived from HTTP header values before they are used in memory operations, preventing attacker-controlled header content from driving out-of-bounds accesses even if the structure were somehow populated with unexpected values.
-Unsafe string handling functions in the trailer parsing path were replaced with their safe counterparts (such as RtlStringCb* variants) that enforce explicit bounds checking.
+The patch addresses the vulnerability at multiple levels.
+It zero-initializes the tracker structure at allocation time, preventing stale pool data from persisting into fields used during trailer processing.
+It validates string length fields derived from HTTP header values before they are used in memory operations.
+And it replaces unsafe string handling functions in the trailer parsing path with bounded alternatives (RtlStringCb* variants).

 AutoPiff detects this patch pattern through the safe_string_function_replacement rule (which flags substitution of unsafe string routines with bounded alternatives) and the unicode_string_length_validation_added rule (which identifies newly added length checks on UNICODE_STRING structures before they are consumed by copy or comparison operations).